 As the HBO series Insecure enters its final season, fans are speculating how it will end.
-The show’s creator, Issa Rae, has been open about the pressure in writing the series finale.
-Even though fans are eager for the conclusion, some hope the show doesn’t end like another popular series on the network.
+The show’s creator, Issa Rae, has been open about the pressure that went into writing the series finale.
+Even though fans are eager to see the conclusion, some hope the show won’t end like another popular series on the network.

 ‘Insecure’ star Issa Rae shared it was ‘terrifying’ writing the series finale